norweeg/GateCounter-Dashboard/README.md

 * Register for [DuckDNS](https://www.duckdns.org/) and have your subdomain name and token ready
 * Make sure ports 80 and 443 are accessible on your host machine and your machine has a connection to the Internet
+* Copy .env.template to .env with `cp .env.template .env` *DO NOT COMMIT AND PUSH .env TO A PUBLIC GIT REPOSITORY UNLESS YOU WANT TO GET HACKED!!!*
 * Edit the files .env, .configs/traefik.toml, and .configs/grafana.ini, updating configuration values with your desired configuration
 * Run `docker-compose config` from this directory to doublecheck that docker-compose.yaml file contains no syntax errors and that all your options from .env were correctly filled in